Aesthetic context of the times Click here

 In 1874, he came to Chambers Pillar of which Giles wrote We turned our backs upon this peculiar monument, and left it in its loneliness and its grandeur – ‘clothed in white sandstone, mystic, wonderful!’
 (Giles 1889).

 Traversing the River Finke, a wide dry, rocky river bed, Giles wrote of the wild and picturesque scenery.
 Later he described the river’s:

 “grandeur, picturesqueness, and variety…I was literally surrounded by fair flowers of every changing hue.
 Why Nature should scatter such floral gems upon such a stony sterile region it is difficult to understand, but such a variety of lovely flowers of every kind and color I had never met with previously.
-Nature at times, indeed, delights in contrasts, for here exists a land ‘where bright flowers are all scentless, and songless bright birds’” (From the poem, The Dedication by Adam Lindsay Gordon).
+Nature at times, indeed, delights in contrasts, for here exists a land ‘where bright flowers are all scentless, and songless bright birds’” (Quote from the poem, The Dedication by Adam Lindsay Gordon).

-After finding grass for the horses north of Lake Amadeus Giles exclaimed:
+After finding grass for the horses north of Lake Amadeus, Giles exclaimed:

 “How beautiful is the color of green!
 What other color could even Nature have chosen with which to embellish the face of the earth?
 How, indeed, would red, or blue, or yellow pall upon the eye!
 But green, emerald green, is the loveliest of all Nature’s hues” (Giles 1889).

 The party camped “in an extremely pretty and romantic valley; the grass was green and Nature appeared in one of her smiling moods, throwing a gleam of sunshine on the minds of the adventurers who had sought her in one of her wilderness recesses” (Giles 1889).
 Poetic indeed!